-- Overview tab The Disable Monitoring option is located on the gear icon next to the instance you want to disable. - Instance Details view The Disable Monitoring option is located on the More Actions button next to the instance name. - Instances tab > Managed view The Disable Monitoring option is located on the gear icon next to the instance you want to disable, or under More Actions on the action items bar.
-Note that you must select at least one instance to have this option enabled. - Instances tab > SQL Licensing view The Disable Monitoring option is located on the gear icon next to the instance you want to disable, or under More Actions on the action items bar.
-Note that you must select at least one instance to have this option enabled.
+- Home tab The Disable Monitoring option is located on the gear icon next to the instance you want to disable. - Instance Details view The Disable Monitoring option is located on the gear icon next to the instance name. - Instances tab > Managed by Instances view The Disable Monitoring option is located on the gear icon next to the instance you want to disable, or under the More Actions button on the action items bar.
+Note that you must select at least one instance to have this option enabled. - Instances tab > SQL Licensing by Instances view The Disable Monitoring option is located on the gear icon next to the instance you want to disable, or under More Actions button Note that you must select at least one instance to have this option enabled.